nchan0154/nicchan.me-v2/src/content/pages/services.md

 ### E-commerce (Shopify)

 I've spent many years working on the Shopify platform, and have done everything from storefront full builds to custom plugins.
-I've worked with <a href="https://switchthemes.co/">Switch Themes</a> to rebuild three of their themes, which boast some of the best customization options in the whole theme store and power tens of thousands of Shopify stores.

 ### Maps

 Many of my recent projects have been focused on interactive web maps.
 I've also spoken on [accessibility in web maps](/blog/talk-ui-patterns-in-existing-web-map-widgets/) at a W3C Workshop.
-Most recently, I've been working on [Audiom](https://www.audiom.net/), the world's most accessible map viewer for blind users.
+Most recently, I've worked on [Audiom](https://www.audiom.net/), the world's most accessible map viewer for blind users.

 ### Speaking & Education